Tomasz Witkowski: Biography

 Witkowski studied psychology at the University of Wrocław, graduating in 1988.
 After graduating, he worked for ten years as a senior lecturer at the same university.
 He received a Ph.D. in Psychology from the university in 1995.

-In addition to his teaching duties at the University of Wrocław, Witkowski received a scholarship at the University of Bielefeld in 1993, and worked as a researcher at the University of Hildesheim in 1997.
+In addition to his teaching duties at the University of Wrocław, Witkowski received a scholarship at Bielefeld University in 1993, and worked as a researcher at the University of Hildesheim in 1997.
 From 2004–2007, after leaving the University of Wroclaw, he lectured at the University of Social Sciences and Humanities.
 He is also the founder of the Klub Sceptyków Polskich (Polish Skeptics Club).

 Witkowski has authored over a dozen of books, tens of scientific articles, and over 200 popular science articles.
 His scientific articles have been published in journals including the British Journal of Social Psychology, Polish Psychological Bulletin, Journal of Social Psychology, Skeptical Inquirer, Research Digest, and The Scientific Review of Mental Health Practice.
 He published three books in English: Psychology Led Astray: Cargo Cult in Science and Therapy (2016) and Psychology Gone Wrong: The Dark Sides of Science and Therapy (co-written with Maciej Zatonski, 2015), both published by BrownWalker Press, Shaping Psychology: Perspectives on Legacy, Controversy and the Future of the Field, Palgrave Macmillan, (2020), and Fads, Fakes, and Frauds: Exploding Myths in Culture, Science and Psychology, foreworded by Roy Baumeister, Universal Publishers, (2022).

 Witkowski is frequently contacted by the media to comment on alleged frauds and abuses in psychology, psychotherapy, and other areas of scientific activity.
 Some of the topics he discusses include questionable treatments aimed at children, including educational kinesiology, attachment therapy, trauma debriefing, Facilitated Communication, Dolphin Therapy.

 He also writes and publishes fiction: short stories and screenplays.

 He is a recipient of the Rationalist of the Year award, granted by the Polskie Stowarzyszenie Racjonalistów (Polish Society of Rationalists).

 In 2019, he won a poll of the Focus magazine in the Scientific Activist of the Year category.